fauna/faunadb-jvm/docs/scala.md

     }
 ```

-### Encoding and decoding lists of user defined classes
+### Encoding and decoding lists of user defined collections

 To persist a Scala sequence of `Spell` to FaunaDB because a codec is defined for the list it can be directly passed to the query Foreach.
 This will convert it into a `Value` type: